-Recognizing the need for medical ethics to evolve with changing social circumstances, the Bahamas Medical Council keeps the Code under continuous review.
+Recognizing the need for medical ethics to evolve with changing social circumstances, The Bahamas Medical Council keeps the Code under continuous review.
 International practices, local peer opinion, legal requirements, public expectations and moral obligations have all played important roles in the development of the Code.

-The Code embodies two cardinal values of the medical profession.
-It is committed to maintaining high standards of proper conduct and good practice to fulfill doctors' moral duty of care.
-Importantly also, the Code upholds a robust professional culture to support self-governing through identifying role-specific obligations and virtues of the medical profession.
-These obligations and virtues define the moral ethos and shape the professional identity of the medical community.
-The Code emphasizes that the hallmark of a profession is its distinctive identity and continuous self-development.
-The Code marks the profession's commitment to integrity, excellence, responsibility, and responsiveness to the changing needs of both patients and the public in The Commonwealth of The Bahamas.
+The Code embodies two cardinal values of the medical profession: maintaining high standards of proper conduct and good practice to fulfill medical practitioners' moral obligations of care.
+Importantly also, the Code upholds a well-defined professional culture to support self-governance and professional development through fulfilling specific obligations and virtues of the medical profession that shape the identity of the medical community in The Bahamas.
+The Code marks the profession's commitment to integrity, excellence, responsibility, and responsiveness to the changing needs of both patients and the public in The Bahamas.